 TW AlumnUS Moses Boyd receives Mercury Prize nomination

 Our 12-day online summer school saw the return of many of our famous alumni including Shabaka Hutchings, Nubya Garcia, Femi Koleoso and more, to share their wisdom with the next generation of young musicians following in their footsteps.
 We were also able to open up the sessions to musicians outside London and indeed musicians around the world, thanks to our partnership with the wonderful Jazz House Kids in New Jersey.
 We had a cohort of 160 young people attending the Summer Runnings programme, all completely for free.
 If you would like to read more about its impact, read our feature here.
-If you’re interested to sponsor our 2021 programme do get in touch!
+If you’re interested to sponsor our Summer Runnings Programme, do get in touch!

 We launchED our #IAmWarrior 2020 Appeal